 - Seidl, R., Thom, D., Kautz, M., Martin-Benito, D., Peltoniemi, M., Vacchiano, G., Wild, J., Ascoli, D., Petr, M., Honkaniemi, J., Lexer, M.J., Trotsiuk, V., Mairota, P., Svoboda, M., Fabrika, M., Nagel, T.A., Reyer, C.P.O.
 Forest disturbances under climate change.
 Nature Climate Change 7:395–402 [PDF]

 - Pederson, N., Young,A.B., .
 Stan, A.B., Ariya U., D. Martin-Benito.
-Accepted.
+2017.
 Low-hanging DendroDynamic Fruits Regarding Disturbance in Temperate, Mesic Forests.
 In Dendroecology: Tree-ring Analyses Applied to Ecological Studies, M. Amoroso, L. Daniels, P. Baker, J. J. Camarero, Eds.
 (Springer).
+(PDF available on request).

 - Martin Benito, D. and N. Pederson.
 2016.
 Recent climate may have masked the vulnerability of mesic temperate forests.
 Science eLetter. doi: 10.13140/RG.2.1.3799.2566.

 - Trotsiuk, V., Svoboda, M., Weber, P., Pederson, N., Klesse, S., Janda, P., Martin-Benito, D., Mikolas, M., Seedre, M., Bace, R., Frank, D. 2016.
 The legacy of disturbance on individual tree and stand-level above ground biomass accumulation and stocks in primary mountain Picea abies forests.
 Forest Ecology and Management 373 (2016) 108–115.
 PDF